 End-to-End Security Built in Every Solution and Experience

 Emerging technologies, such as IoT, AI and 5G, are bringing new capabilities and opportunities to the developer landscape.
-For Samsung, it means providing the community with the tools and programs necessary to deliver secure and reliable solutions.
+For Samsung, it means providing the community with the tools and programs necessary to deliver more secure and more reliable solutions.

 Secure Development Lifecycle delivers systematic reviews at every phase of the development, supply chain, and manufacturing process.
-To give both developers and users peace of mind, Samsung offers the Knox SDK, allowing partners and app developers to integrate advanced security solutions to their apps and services.
+To give both developers and users peace of mind, Samsung offers the Knox SDK, allowing partners and app developers to integrate advanced security solutions into their apps and services.
 In addition, Samsung has been working with German government agencies, especially BSI, and industry partners on developing a mobile-enabled eID for digital services to support customers and governments by developing a solid foundation for trusted identity services.

-* All services and programs mentioned above may vary by region
+* All services and programs mentioned above may vary by region.